rglegge2/nd0821-c3-starter-code/starter/model_card_template.md

 ## Metrics
 * The model was evaluated using Precision, Recall, and F1-Score.
 * Performance metrics are as follows:
-    * Precision: 0.74545
+    * Precision: 0.72796
-    * Recall: 0.62755
+    * Recall: 0.61097
-    * F1-Score: 0.68144
+    * F1-Score: 0.66436
-    * Confusion Matrix: [[4609  336] [ 584  984]]
+    * Confusion Matrix: [[4587  358] [ 610  958]]
 * For performance metrics on each of the features, please see [slice_output.txt](starter/slice_output.txt).

 ## Ethical Considerations
-* The population sample for this dataset is not an accurate representation of the overall population, and therefore would not produce accurate results outside of the scope of this dataset.
+* The population sample for this dataset is not an accurate representation of the overall population, and therefore would not produce accurate results outside the scope of this dataset.
 * This can be seen when looking at the lack of balance in certain features such as `sex`, where the sample size of males is twice that of females.
 * Included factors such as `race` and `native_country` also introduce bias when we see that the number of individuals whose race is White make up ~85% of the sample population and those whose native country is the United States make up ~90%.